Politics of Prince Edward Island: Political culture

 PEI has been called the closest thing to a direct democracy in Canada.
 Because of its small population (135,851 residents, as of the 2006 Canadian census) and sizable legislature, each MLA represents, at most, approximately 5,000 people.
 Ridings, especially urban ones, tend to be quite small.
 The result of this is that almost everyone knows their MLA personally, or through a friend or colleague.
 Provincial elections on PEI make next to no use of television and radio advertising, and are instead fought house-to-house, since tiny districts make it realistically possible to visit almost every constituent while campaigning.

 Voter turnout on Prince Edward Island is the highest for any jurisdiction in North America above the municipal level.
 For example, the 2003 election occurred on the day after Hurricane Juan struck, knocking out power to much of the Island and felling trees, but turnout was higher than 80%.
 Turnout for federal elections tends to be somewhat lower than turnout for provincial elections.
 Because of the small districts, even a handful of votes can swing a district.
 In 2003, three MLAs were elected with victory margins of less than 100 votes, and only two with margins of more than 1000 votes.

 Patronage is a strong element of traditional Island politics, and has been a widely accepted practice for generations.
 Recent political discrimination rulings based on the Charter of Rights and Freedoms have put this longstanding tradition into question, however.

 In 2010, some PEI politicians expressed concerns that eliminating the "long form" census would form a less detailed picture of PEI, and thus hurt the island's population by way of reduced Confederation programs.
 Politicians expressing worry about these developments included MP Shawn Murphy (Liberal-Charlottetown) and PEI Finance Minister Wes Sheridan (also a Liberal).

 Issues

 Because of the highly centrist trend that characterizes both major parties, elections are rarely fought on wildly contrasting platforms, and instead on a collection of local issues.
 Recently, a prominent issue has been the continued operation of the Island's five rural hospitals, which is increasingly questioned by the growing urban population.

 Prince Edward Island is dependent on federal equalization payments for much of its budget.
-The economy is heavily based on agriculture, the fishery, and tourism, bioscience, with no natural resources or heavy industry (although light manufacturing of avionics parts is growing in importance).
+The economy is heavily based on agriculture, the fishery, tourism, and bioscience, with no natural resources or heavy industry (although light manufacturing of avionics parts is growing in importance).
 The provincial government often has a budgetary deficit, given the lack of local revenues and dependency on federal funds.
 The continued maintenance of traditional industries is often debated, as well as the need to diversify the province's economy.